Big Sandy River (Ohio River tributary): Course

-The river also plays a major role in the Hatfield-McCoy feud.
+History

-Some Native American Tribes have links to the area and region, like the Tutelo, Issa, Cherokee and others.
+Some Native American groups have links to the area and region, such as the Shawnee, Cherokee, Tutelo, Issa, and others.

+In 1756, as part of the French and Indian War, the Sandy Creek Expedition occurred in the valley.

+George Washington surveyed land at the mouth of the river between 1768 and 1772.

+The tombstone of David White, an early settler along the river in Kentucky, marks his passing in 1817 with the note that he lived many years near the Mouth of the Big Sandy.

+Several notable personalities relating to the Civil War hailed from the Big Sandy Valley.
+Likewise, the valley hosted important war-time events.

+The Tug Fork of the Big Sandy River is the site of the Hatfield-McCoy feud.

 Martin County sludge spill

 On October 11, 2000, the Martin County sludge spill polluted hundreds of miles of the Ohio River, the Big Sandy River and its tributaries.
 The accident was caused when a coal sludge impoundment owned by Massey Energy in Kentucky broke into an abandoned underground mine below.
 Toxic pollutants including heavy metals such as mercury, lead, arsenic, copper and chromium were found in the sludge that spilled into these waterways.

 The spill was 30 times larger than the Exxon Valdez oil spill (12 e6USgal) and one of the worst environmental disasters ever in the southeastern United States, according to the U.S. Environmental Protection Agency.